 A domain name entropy computation algorithm using Hadoop MapReduce.
 Given a time window, this algorithm collects the URLs posted by each user during that time, generates the distribution of domain names in these URLs for each user, and computes the entropy of the distribution.
 This algorithm is useful for projects related to analysis of user interest allocation or comparison between social networks and search engines.

 A graph layout algorithm (known as “Fruchterman-Reingold algorithm”) using the Twister iterative MapReduce framework.
-Given a graph in the form of a set of nodes and edges, this algorithm generates a nice layout of all the nodes on a canvas, so that nodes connected with edges are positioned close to each other, and non-connected nodes tend to be apart.
+For a graph in the form of a set of nodes and edges, the algorithm generates a nice layout of all the nodes on a canvas, so that nodes connected with edges are positioned close to each other, and non-connected nodes tend to be apart.
 This algorithm is useful in many workflows involving visualization of social network structures, such as the one presented in [44].
 Since it is computation intensive, a well-parallized implementation can achieve near-linear scalability.

 A summary of these algorithms is given in Table 3-1.
 In this chapter, we describe the implementation of these algorithms and analyze their performance by comparing them to their sequential or raw data scanning counterparts.
 In addition we use several of them to reproduce a workflow from a previous publication about political polarization [44] and demonstrate efficient execution of the whole workflow.